 - Patron error — Riders may fail to follow instructions on a ride or other attraction, to heed safety warnings or to wear proper clothing or footwear.

-Regardless of the cause of a theme park injury, our lawyers in Mount Dora will investigate and build the strongest case possible to maximize your recovery.
+Regardless of the cause of a theme park injury, our attorneys in Mount Dora will investigate and build the strongest case possible to maximize your recovery.

 Who Needs to Assume Liability for Theme Park Injuries?